Praful22/AircraftFlightDynamics/README.md

     c.
 Vertical Velocity $\textit{w}$ (positive down and along the body z-axis)

-2. Rotational Motion:
+2. Rotational degrees of freedom representing rotational motion:

     a.
+Body roll rate _p_(around the x-axis)

     b.
+Body pitch rate _q_(around the y-axis)

     c.
+Body yaw rate _r_(around the z-axis)

+   Caveat: Positive angular rates(p,q,r) result in the counterclockwise rotations around their respective axis (x,y,z).

+The 6-DoF aircraft equations of motion can be written as:

+Translational Degree of Freedom: $m